 Because we are a Church school, the majority of our governing body is appointed by a combination of the St Peter’s Church Parochial Church Committee and the Diocese of Oxford.
-Currently Mr. Paul Clayson, Mrs. Sara Green, Ms. Sarah Mollen, Barbara Sexton, Mrs. Anita Smith and Mrs. Kate Woods and hold these positions as ‘foundation’ governors.
+Currently Mr. Paul Clayson, Mrs. Sara Green, Ms. Sarah Mollen, Barbara Sexton and Mrs. Kate Woods and hold these positions as ‘foundation’ governors.
 Mr. Paul Smith is a community governor.

 There is a requirement that at least one of the foundation governors is a parent of a child at the school; Mrs. Woods is a current parent.

 Mrs. Becky Parsons is staff appointed governor.
 Reverend Hannah Reynolds is an ex-officio member of the governing body as are the Co-Headteachers, Mrs. Caroline Johnston and Mrs. Charlotte Allmond.
-There are also two parent-governor positions, currently held by Mrs. Catherine Yarker and Mr. Simon Hodder and one by Mrs. Jane Basey.
+There are also two parent-governor positions, one currently vacant pending an election and one held by Mr. Simon Hodder and one by Mrs. Jane Basey.

 What do governors do?